-Monte Carlo simulation analyses using clinical PK and non-clinical PK-PD data were used to determine target attainment (TA) probabilities, which were used to support dose selection decisions [54].
-Probabilities were determined for delafloxacin doses of 200-450 mg given intravenously every 12 hours, revealing high percent probabilities of TA for MIC values ≤0.5 mg/L with intravenous and oral doses of 300 mg and 450 mg respectively, which were chosen for the Phase 3 studies [54].
+Monte Carlo simulation analyses using clinical PK and non-clinical PK/pharmacodynamic (PD) data were used to determine target attainment (TA) probabilities, which were used to support dose selection decisions [53].
+Probabilities were determined for delafloxacin doses of 200-450 mg given intravenously every 12 hours, revealing high percent probabilities of TA for MIC values ≤ 0.5 mg/L with intravenous and oral doses of 300 mg and 450 mg respectively, which were chosen for the Phase 3 studies [53].

-Several studies have evaluated the comparative pharmacodynamics of delafloxacin versus other fluoroquinolones, mainly levofloxacin and ciprofloxacin, against multiple clinically relevant pathogens including S. aureus, E. coli, S. pneumoniae, and K. pneumoniae in both in vitro and in vivo model systems [55-59].
-Exposure of ciprofloxacin-susceptible and ciprofloxacin-resistant clinical isolates of S. aureus to clinically achievable ratios of area under the curve (AUC) to MIC of delafloxacin and levofloxacin in a model simulating the pharmacokinetics of single and multiple doses of the two fluoroquinolones showed that delafloxacin was capable of producing greater anti-staphylococcal effects than levofloxacin at clinically achievable AUC/MICs [55].
-Moreover, delafloxacin was more effective in the prevention of the selection of resistant mutants in S. aureus, as shown by appreciable differences in the clinically achievable AUC24/MIC ratios (for the same organism, delafloxacin was capable of reaching an AUC24h/MIC ratio of 870 h, which significantly exceeded the protective value of 240 h, whereas levofloxacin achieved a value of only 70 h, which was considerably lower than its protective value of 200 h) [55].
-Examination of the killing kinetics of E. coli and P. aeruginosa exposed to single and multiple doses of delafloxacin and ciprofloxacin at clinically achievable AUC/MIC ratios showed that the killing effect of delafloxacin on E. coli at its clinically achievable AUC/MIC ratio (1,740 h) was significantly higher than that seen with ciprofloxacin at its clinically achievable AUC/MIC ratio (2,200 h) [56].
-In the case of P. aeruginosa, two 12 h doses of delafloxacin (AUC/MIC 2 x 140 h) were more efficient at killing than ciprofloxacin (AUC/MIC 120 h).
-This study showed that clinically achievable AUC/MICs of delafloxacin and ciprofloxacin were comparable with regard to efficacy against E. coli (QD vs BID dosing) and against P. aeruginosa (at BID dosing but not QD dosing of delafloxacin).
-A subsequent animal study predicted significantly greater efficacy of clinically achievable AUC/MIC ratios of delafloxacin versus levofloxacin against ciprofloxacinresistant S. pneumoniae and similar efficacy against ciprofloxacin-susceptible isolates [57].
-Evaluation of the PK/PD targets of delafloxacin for S. aureus, S. pneumoniae, and K. pneumoniae in a murine lung infection model showed its activity against these pathogens, including isolates exhibiting resistance to other classes of antimicrobial agents [58] (in this study, the authors measured the free AUC24h/MIC ratio and observed that at least 1 log10 kill was achieved for S. aureus when exposing the animals to values similar to those observed in humans during conventional therapy).
-A more recent study evaluated the pharmacodynamics of delafloxacin against a panel of pathogens causing community-acquired pneumonia (CAP) including S. pneumoniae, MSSA, MRSA, and K. pneumoniae in a neutropenic murine lung infection model and documented in vitro and in vivo activity (as measured by the change in log10 CFU at 24 h compared to 0 h controls) as well as its high degree of penetration into the lung compartment, as evidenced by significantly higher concentrations in epithelial lining fluid compared with free drug in plasma [59].
+Several studies have evaluated the comparative PD of delafloxacin versus other fluoroquinolones, mainly levofloxacin and ciprofloxacin, against multiple clinically relevant pathogens including S. aureus, E. coli, S. pneumoniae, and K. pneumoniae in both in vitro and in vivo model systems [54-58].
+Exposure of ciprofloxacin-susceptible and ciprofloxacin-resistant clinical isolates of S. aureus to clinically achievable ratios of AUC to MIC of delafloxacin and levofloxacin in a model simulating the PK of single and multiple doses of the 2 fluoroquinolones showed that delafloxacin was capable of producing greater anti-staphylococcal effects than levofloxacin at clinically achievable AUC/ MICs [54].
+Moreover, delafloxacin was more effective in the prevention of the selection of resistant mutants in S. aureus, as shown by appreciable differences in the clinically achievable AUC24/MIC ratios (for the same organism, delafloxacin was capable of reaching an AUC{24b}/MIC ratio of 870 h, which significantly exceeded the protective value of 240 h, whereas levofloxacin achieved a value of only 70 h, which was considerably lower than its protective value of 200 h) [54].
+Examination of the killing kinetics of E. coli and P. aeruginosa exposed to single and multiple doses of delafloxacin and ciprofloxacin at clinically achievable AUC/MIC ratios showed that the killing effect of delafloxacin on E. coli at its clinically achievable AUC/MIC ratio (1740 h) was significantly higher than that seen with ciprofloxacin at its clinically achievable AUC/MIC ratio (2200 h) [55].
+In the case of P. aeruginosa, two 12 h doses of delafloxacin (AUC/MIC 2×140 h) were more efficient at killing than ciprofloxacin (AUC/MIC 120 h).
+This study showed that clinically achievable AUC/MICs of delafloxacin and ciprofloxacin were comparable with regard to efficacy against E. coli (quaque die [QD] vs bis in die [BID] dosing) and against P. aeruginosa (at BID dosing but not QD dosing of delafloxacin).
+A subsequent animal study predicted significantly greater efficacy of clinically achievable AUC/MIC ratios of delafloxacin versus levofloxacin against ciprofloxacin-resistant S. pneumoniae and similar efficacy against ciprofloxacin-susceptible isolates [56].
+Evaluation of the PK/PD targets of delafloxacin for S. aureus, S. pneumoniae, and K. pneumoniae in a murine lung infection model showed its activity against these pathogens, including isolates exhibiting resistance to other classes of antimicrobial agents [57] (in this study, the authors measured the free $\mathrm{AUC}{{24h}}$ / MIC ratio and observed that at least 1 log10 kill was achieved for S. aureus when exposing the animals to values similar to those observed in humans during conventional therapy).
+A more recent study evaluated the PD of delafloxacin against a panel of pathogens causing community-acquired pneumonia including S. pneumoniae, MSSA, MRSA, and K. pneumoniae in a neutropenic murine lung infection model and documented in vitro and in vivo activity (as measured by the change in \log{10} colony forming unit (CFU) at 24 h compared to 0 h controls) as well as its high degree of penetration into the lung compartment, as evidenced by significantly higher concentrations in epithelial lining fluid compared with free drug in plasma [58].